The FAQ is work-in-progress. Many answers need polishing and mostly links need to be added

-- spock offers a command line interface with commands very similar to SPEC.
-It is documented here.
+- Spock offers a command line interface with commands very similar to SPEC.

-- Procedures can also be executed with from a GUI.
+- Procedures can also be executed with a GUI.
 Taurus provides generic widgets for macro execution.

 - Procedures can also be executed in specific GUI s and specific Taurus widgets.
-The API to execute macros from python code is documented here <LINK>.
+The API to execute macros from python code is documented in

 How to write procedures?¶

 - Documentation on how to debug macros can be found here <LINK>

 - In addition of the strength of the python language macro writers can interface with common elements (motors, counters) , call other macros and use many utilities provided.
 The macro API can be found here.